musselwhizzle/Focus-Points/docs/Focus Points.md

 Note: exiftool comes as part of the plugin package and does not need to be installed separately.

-The plugin will not be able to show focus points for image files that don't have makernotes included.
-For this it is important to understand that Lightroom does not read or keep makernotes when importing files.
+The plugin will not be able to show focus points for image files that don't have makernotes included.<br> For this it is important to understand that Lightroom does not read or keep makernotes when importing files.<br>
 Whenever a separate image file is created from the original, there is a risk that makernotes will not be present in this file and the plugin does not have the required inputs to work.